jbardhan/surface-generalized-Born/README.md

 # surface-generalized-Born

+## To do

+1. Documentation

+   - foo

+2. MATLAB codes

+3. Geometries

 ## Introduction

 This is a curated set of MATLAB codes and data files from papers related to FFTSVD, BIBEE, and SLIC.
 Key references are given below.
 The MATLAB codes are included as Git submodules, and the geometries are included here explicitly

 ## Installation and Quick start